 Prune Power Balls Ingredients

 Often power balls are made with dates and have a high GI.
-So prunes that have a lower GI are actually better for weight loss and health.
+So, making these with prunes that have a lower GI is actually better for weight loss and overall health.

 ELAN Organic Pitted Prunes are Non-Gmo, Gluten-free, Sulfite-Free and Certified Kosher.

 Also, the walnuts provide a nice crunch to these Prune Power Balls and are also highly nutritious.
 They are filled with good protein and a rich source of minerals (manganese, copper, potassium, calcium, iron, magnesium, zinc and selenium).
 I love walnuts!
 My mom loved to cook with them because they add flavour and crunch to any meal.
 Now I know that walnuts are also highly nutritious, so much so that I consider them a superfood.